Wheat Kings: Legacy

 The song remains one of the band's most popular and acclaimed.
 Despite never being released as a single, it was certified Platinum by Music Canada in 2016, it is the band's second-most streamed song on Spotify, behind "Bobcaygeon", with 49.6 million streams as of September 2025, and was featured on the band's greatest-hits album, Yer Favourites.

 It was placed in both CBC Music and Rolling Stone's list of 10 essential Tragically Hip songs.
 Rolling Stone mentions how the song has become a staple campfire song in Canada.
 In AllMusic's review of Fully Completely, Michael DeGagne called Wheat Kings "one of [the Tragically Hip's] best slow songs," and specifically praised Gord Downie's performance.
 David Milgaard, the subject of the song, praised it, saying he "truly loved it", and would listen to the song when he needed to feel better about his life.

 Listeners often regard the Tragically Hip as a patriotic Canadian band, although this was a label that the band themselves had disagreed with.
 The lyrics to Wheat Kings have been cited as a clear example of the band's criticisms of Canada, pointing out David Milgaard's mistreatment by the Canadian Justice System.

+In 2026, CBC Music published a ranking of the top ten Tragically Hip songs to mark the tenth anniversary of the band's historic final performance, ranking "Wheat Kings" at #3.